-Tax Requirements

-In rendering the foregoing opinions, Hodgson Russ LLP will note that the exclusion of the interest on the Notes from gross income for federal income tax purposes is subject to, among other things, continuing compliance by the City with the applicable requirements of Code sections 141, 148, and 149, and the regulations promulgated thereunder (collectively, the "Tax Requirements").
-In the opinion of Hodgson Russ LLP, the tax certificate that will be executed and delivered by the City in connection with the issuance of the Notes (the "Tax Certificate") establishes the requirements and procedures, compliance with which will satisfy the Tax Requirements.
+Tax Requirements.
+In rendering the foregoing opinions, Bond Counsel noted that exclusion of the interest on the Bonds and Notes from gross income for federal income tax purposes may be dependent, among other things, on compliance with the applicable requirements of Sections 141, 148 and 149 of the Code and the regulations thereunder (collectively, the "Tax Requirements").
+In the opinion of Bond Counsel, the Tax Compliance Certificate establishes requirements and procedures, compliance with which will satisfy the Tax Requirements.